Keystone XL pipeline gets approval from Nebraska regulator

 On Sunday, the company said that "work continues to progress at the Amherst incident site.
 There are now approximately 150 people on-site, working around-the-clock, on clean-up and remediation activities."
 The leak was first reported Thursday.

+The commission was not permitted to consider pipeline safety considerations or spill risks in its decision under Nebraska law.

-The project was rejected by President Barack Obama in 2015 over environmental concerns, but President Donald Trump revived the project in March.
+The project was rejected by President Barack Obama in 2015 over environmental concerns, but in January President Donald Trump signed a series of executive orders that advanced both the Keystone XL and Dakota Access pipelines.
+The project has long been opposed by environmental groups, some landowners and Native American tribes.

+Trump then announced the federal government's approval of the Keystone XL pipeline in March, pledging that its construction would bring new jobs.

 Opponents of the project have vowed legal action and protests if it were approved.